RussellJQA/tau-robotframework/exercise-05/README.md

 4. Format (Arrange, Act, Assert)
 5. Review tour-of.robot to see an example of a RobotFramework test case.

+### CHALLENGE (15 MIN):
+Verify that "Invoice Manager" is on the first page of the application.

 ### EXTRA CREDIT:
 Set up additional verification points to make sure that the page is the correct page.